-Before you install FME Flow for fault tolerance, ensure the following components are in place on your network:
+Before you install FME Flow for fault tolerance, ensure that:

-- Separate machines on which to install the number of FME Flows that you have allocated for your fault tolerant architecture. - A load balancer to route traffic between each FME Flow instance you install. - Fault-tolerant database server on a separate machine. - Fault-tolerant file system on a separate machine.
+- The following components are in place on your network: - Separate machines on which to install the number of FME Flows that you have allocated for your fault tolerant architecture. - A load balancer to route traffic between each FME Flow instance you install. - Fault-tolerant database server on a separate machine. - Fault-tolerant file system on a separate machine. - The necessary ports are available on your network.
+Firewalls must permit certain ports to be opened between nodes.
+For more information, see FME Flow Ports.